sferlix/frankAllSkyCam/README.md

 sudo mkdir /var/www/html/img
 ```

-I also provide you a very basic html page to show the allSky image. just move it into your local web server:
+After the installation, you will find a very basic `index.html` page to show the allSky image. just move it into your local web server:

 ```
 sudo mv /home/pi/frankAllSkyCam/index.html /var/www/html/
 ```
+If you want a real website, please download it from this repository `website` folder.
+It's just html + Javascript.
+No php needed.

 ## 2. Upload your AllSkyCam to a webserver (e.g., via FTP)
 In this case you need to configure your FTP parameters in the config.txt file (see below)